 Pharmaceutical Management Courses and Classes

-Pharmaceutical management courses teach students how to provide the correct drugs in the correct amount to individuals.
+Pharmaceutical management courses may cover not only medical management skills, but also how to create and dispense medications.
 Such courses are generally taken at the graduate level through a certificate or degree program.

 Typically, pharmaceutical management courses are available through graduate certificate, master's degree and doctoral degree programs in pharmaceutical management, business administration and pharmacy.
 Some common programs include the Master of Business Administration (MBA) with a pharmaceutical management concentration, the Doctor of Philosophy (Ph.D.) in Pharmacy Administration and the Doctor of Pharmacy (Pharm.D).
 Unlike the other programs, a Pharm.D program leads to licensure as a pharmacist.